Clement Melville Keys: Biography

 Keys was born in Chatsworth, Ontario, on April 7, 1876, to George Keys, incumbent of St. Paul's Anglican church in the village, and Jessie Margaret Evans, the daughter of an Anglican minister.
 After completing secondary school in Lindsay, Ontario, he studied classics at University of Toronto, and in 1899 became an instructor in English at Ridley College in Saint Catharines, Ontario, where he began a series of Saturday morning lectures on national and world affairs.
 In 1901, he became a reporter for The Wall Street Journal covering the railroad beat.
 Later he was financial editor of the monthly journal World's Work.
-In 1911 Keys formed an investment counseling firm, C.M.
-Keys & Company.
+In 1911 Keys formed an investment counseling firm, C. M. Keys & Company.

 One of Keys's former students, Casey Baldwin, had remained in contact.
 Baldwin and university classmate Douglas McCurdy had been involved in Alexander Graham Bell's Aerial Experiment Association, along with Thomas Selfridge and Glenn Curtiss.
 In 1916, Curtiss approached McCurdy for financial advice in reorganizing his company.
 McCurdy put Curtiss in touch with Keys, and as a result the latter became an unpaid vice-president for Curtiss Aeroplane and Motor Company.
 In 1920, Keys assumed controlling interest of the financially troubled company.
 The company merged with Wright Aeronautical in 1929 to form Curtiss-Wright with Keys as the new company's president.

 In 1924, Keys invested $10,000,000 in capital to fund National Air Transport with Paul Henderson, the former Assistant Postmaster General.

 In June 1929, Keys personally bought all shares of Pitcairn Aviation for 2.5 million dollars, and resold them two weeks later to North American Aviation, which was renamed to Eastern Air Transport and finally Eastern Airlines.
-Another venture, Transcontinental Air Transport eventually merged with Western Air Express to form Trans World Airlines (TWA).
+Another venture, Transcontinental Air Transport eventually merged with Western Air Express to form Transcontinental and Western Airlines (TWA).